towerofnix/scratch-client-omg/README.md

 * Comments, generally:
   * Read top-level comments and browse their replies
   * Send top-level comments and reply to existing comments
+  * View the selected comment's ID, and jump to a comment by its ID
   * Delete comments